CodeToCommunicate/CoCoLessons/08_git_part_2.md

   repositorio.
   **Por ejemplo, una rama estable (`main`), una rama de prueba y una rama de `fig-bug`**.

-## How to create a new branch? | ¿Cómo crear una nueva rama?
+## How to create a new branch | Cómo crear una nueva rama

 In any _git repository_ we can view all branches by entering the following
 command: